-In the history of entertainment there has never been so much available at your streaming fingertips, no matter where your tastes may lie.
-In fact, there’s so much to see it can be difficult to figure out which streaming service (or services) best fits your needs.
+In the history of entertainment, there has never been so much available at your streaming fingertips, no matter where your tastes may lie.
+In fact, there’s so much to see that it can be difficult to figure out which streaming service (or services) best fits your needs.

-Don’t worry, though, as we’ve matched up some of the best and most popular streaming services around, detailing pricing, features, and more to help you find your perfect match.
+Don’t worry, though, as we’ve rounded up some of the best and most popular streaming services around, detailing pricing, features, and more to help you find your perfect match.
 In this article, we’re highlighting services that offer on-demand movies and TV shows, as well as rentals and purchases.
-If you’re looking for live TV streaming from sites like Sling TV and Playstation Vue, we have a separate article that compares all the major details from all the major players as well.
+If you’re looking for live TV streaming from sites like Sling TV and Playstation Vue, we have a separate article that compares all the key details from all those major players as well.